vivalafit/friday-night-firefight-chat/README.md

 Currently all rules are strictly connected to this rulebook, so i am going to make it more flexible at some point to easily make mods for it :)

-Code quality is not good, at some point i am going to refactor it properly and remove pile of reused code, but not soon ¯\_( ͡° ͜ʖ ͡°)_/¯
+Code quality is not good, at some point i am going to refactor it properly and remove pile of reused code, but not soon as i am finished for now with all needed features ¯\_( ͡° ͜ʖ ͡°)_/¯

 Feel free to host it up on your side or via ngrok for local sessions